Galladite27/SHU-ASE-2025/documents/backlog.md

 # Todo
 * Do research into an AI feature we can add but don't actually implement it
-* Video presentation (Haris completed slides ready record 7 minute video, please add your names as you have completed it here - when everyone has done I will move it to Done)

-* Mobile First verfication (Ryan) DEADLINE SUNDAY

 # Ongoing (sprint todo)
-* Edit stock levels of charity items on Charity page.
-(Theo) - DEADLINE FRIDAY (text call Theo)

-* Admin (and donor) analytics - track sustainability metrics (copy and paste from admin - Alex) - Tuesday (Wait for email) DEADLINE - TODAY
-* Donor page - mandatory fields on donation form (Alex) DEADLINE - FRIDAY

-* Administrator - access system-wide data (Laurence) - DEADLINE FRIDAY 28/11/25
-* Administrator analytics - monitor location performance for any branch (Laurence) - DEADLINE FRIDAY 28/11/25

-* Add more in-depth descriptions to the items that the user donates for the data that we have - (Theo)

-* Administrator - access system-wide data (Laurence) - DEADLINE THURSDAY  2-3PM
-* Administrator analytics - monitor location performance for any branch (Laurence) - DEADLINE THURSDAY 27/11/25 2-3PM

-* Connect every page up with the database no more dummy data.
-Make sure it all works correctly (Theo) - DEADLINE WEDNESDAY 3/12/25

-* Administrator - generate reports (Ryan) - DEADLINE 29/11/25 SATURDAY
-* Make sure all the dummy data on every page is connected to the database, the donation page submission is actually saved on the database.
-(Theo) - DEADLINE MONDAY 1/12/25

 # Done
 * User stories (Alex)